WeLoveSpeed/welovespeed.com/_talks/2019/webperf_project_checklist.md

 en_US:
   title: "Webperf optimization project: what are we getting into?"
   description: >-
-    Do you want to launch or are you in the process of launching a Web performance optimization project?
+    Do you want to launch or are you in the process of launching a Web Performance optimization project?

     Let's discuss together the different stages of maturation of a webperf project in a company through the feedback of OUI.sncf, but also from other e-commerce sites that have had the same approach.